mamoore1440/Econ-Blog-old/src/content/posts/what-are-bonds.md

 - CC
 - C
 - D
-AA through B all have + and - posibilities too.
+AA through B all have + and - possibilities too.
 So for instance you can have a rating of AA+, B-, BBB+, A-, or just AA.<br>

 Why then would you buy a bond from a CC credit rated entity when you could buy a bond from a AA credit rated entity?
 Well it's simple really.
 The lower your bond credit rating is the higher the yield you will have to offer to be a borrower.
 No one wants to lose their investment so there will always be a reason for investors to be cautious and seek safety.
-They will thus climb the ratings ladder to the highest bond credit rating for their investment.
+They will thus climb the ratings ladder to the highest bond credit rating for their investment (AAA).
 You-as a CC rated entity-need to entice investors to your bonds.
 How do you do it?
 Offer more money!
+In this case it come in the form of higher yields.

 Because I just briefly talked about the credit rating I am going to link the wikipedia page for it [here](https://en.wikipedia.org/wiki/Bond_credit_rating).
-You may want to check out the Critisms section of the wikipedia page.
+You may want to check out the Criticisms section of the wikipedia page.
 This rating system has flaws and at times they are <b>massive</b>.
 </p>